Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix B: Calibration procedure

 where $J$ is a coupling coefficient proportional to $V^{(0)}$ and $\Bar{\Delta}=\delta'-\delta$ is the detuning between the driving frequency and the sub-lattice spacing (whose effect can be viewed as a staggered on-site potential).

 This dispersion relation is gapped whenever $\Bar{\Delta}\neq0$; hence, probing the density of states (DOS) during this time frame (to identify moments where the DOS is not gapped) allows identifying when thermal fluctuations lead to $\delta=\delta'$ (Fig.~\ref{fig:Density of states}).
 Therefore, it is possible to define a value of $\delta'$ with which we want to work and then wait until thermal fluctuations lead to a gapless DOS indicating perfect matching between the driving frequencies and the loop's eigenmode splitting, i.e. $\Bar{\Delta}=0$.
 Then, in the second time frame, the EOMs are driven with the fields described in the main text for each experimental part, using $\delta'$ as the definition of the sub-lattice spacing.
 For graphene-like and hBN-like measurements, $\delta'$ is chosen such that the CW and CCW modes are degenerate, i.e $\delta_{0}=0$.
 This is because these models don't require NNN couplings.
-However, to implement the Haldane model, $\delta'$ is chosen such that $\delta_{0}\approx \SI{1.1}{\mega\hertz}$.
-This corresponds to values of $\abs{U}=0.82$ and $\abs{V}=0.18$; a regime where $\abs{U}^{2}/\abs{V}^{2}\sim20$.
+However, to implement the Haldane-like model, $\delta'$ is chosen such that $\delta_{0}\approx 1.1$~MHz.
+This corresponds to values of $|U|=0.82$ and $|V|=0.18$; a regime where $|U|^{2}/|V|^{2}\sim20$.
+This regime allows for a good balance between the amplitudes of the NN and NNN couplings, and ensures that the NNN hopping phase, $\phi_{h}$, is exactly equal to the phase of the modulated signal sent to the EOMs, $\phi_{mod}$ (see Supplementary Materials \cite{SM}).
+As $\delta$ drifts over a much longer timescale than that of individual measurements, this regime does not fluctuate throughout an entire experiment and the value of $\phi_h$ remains stable.

 More in specific, the procedure for acquiring data exactly when $\Bar{\Delta}=0$ is the following.
-The electrical response from the photodiode measuring the transmitted signal is split in half with one part going to the oscilloscope and the other to the digitizer (see above section on the electrical setup).
+The electrical response from the photodiode measuring the transmitted signal is split in half with one part going to the oscilloscope and the other to the digitizer (see above section on the electronic setup).
 We ensure that the time delays for triggering the scope and the digitizer are such that the former acquires signal during the first time frame while the latter acquires during the second time frame; separating the signal in two distinct time windows ensures a high temporal resolution for each measurement.
 As soon as we observe a gapless density of states on the oscilloscope, we stop the acquisition which automatically transfers the memory buffer of the digitizer (containing the experimental signal measured upon good experimental conditions) to a computer where it can be analysed as described below.